bbauska/JS-InterviewQuestions-JS/README.md

 <h3>109: Which is the new JavaScript engine developed for internet explorer9 by Microsoft?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Chakra is the new JavaScript engine for IE9.
-A distinct feature is that its JIT compiles scripts on separate “CPUcore”, parallel to web browsers.
+<p>Chakra is the new JavaScript engine for IE9.
+A distinct feature is that its JIT
+compiles scripts on separate “CPUcore”, parallel to web browsers.
 The engine also accesses the computer’s graphic processing unit for 3D videos and graphics.
 To execute scripts on traditional web pages and to improve